Skip to Content

 Essays

-• The introduction may also summarise very succinctly, in a sentence or two, your position on the issue, which is then elaborated on at length in the series of paragraphs that make up the essay's body.
+• The introduction may also summarise very succinctly, in a sentence or two, your position on the issue (this is called a thesis statement).
+An introduction is usually 10-15% of the total word limit.

 Reports

-• Unlike most essays, a report is divided according to clearly labeled sections, such as “Introduction”, “Discussion”, “Conclusions”, and “Recommendations”.
+• Unlike most essays, a report is divided according to clearly labelled sections, such as Introduction, Discussion, Conclusions, and Recommendations.

-• Further, unlike an essay, reports allow for bulleted points with respect to the conclusions and recommendations sections.
+• Also, unlike an essay, reports allow bulleted points in the conclusions and recommendations sections.

 Referencing

-A significant difference between academic writing and other writing genres is based on the citation and referencing of published authors.
+A significant difference between academic writing and other kinds of writing is the use of citations and referencing of published authors.

 Referencing and citation

-• If you make judgments about something in academic writing, there is an expectation that you will support your opinion by linking it to what a published author has previously written about the issue.
+• If you make claims, judgements or statements about something in academic writing, there is an expectation that you will support your opinion by linking it to what a published author has previously written about the issue.

 • Citing the work of other authors is central to academic writing because it shows you have read the literature, understood the ideas, and have integrated these issues and varying perspectives into the assignment task.